ProteinsWebTeam/interpro7-dw/README.md

 ### email

 Use to send emails to people/groups.
-As of August 2020, only use during the `unfreeze` steps, to inform curators they can resume using the production database.
+As of August 2020, only use during the `notify-curators` steps, to inform curators they can resume using the production database.

 | Option   | Description      |
 | ---------|------------------|